oakmound/oak/README.md

 ## Support <a name="support"></a>

-For talk about the engine or help, that is not significant enough to be an Issue or PR, see the #oak channel on the [gophers slack](https://invite.slack.golangbridge.org/).
+For discussions not significant enough to be an Issue or PR, see the #oak channel on the [gophers slack](https://invite.slack.golangbridge.org/).

 ## Quick Start <a name="quick-start"></a>
 This is an example of the most basic oak program: